veevienne1234/Global-Electronics-Retail-Analysis/README.md

 -	What is the yearly trend of revenue and orders.
 -	What are the top 5 selling products categories globally.
 -	Top 5  countries that generates the most sales.
+- Which customer segments (age, gender, location, etc.) have the highest purchase value, and how can we target them more effectively?

 ### Data Analysis